justinh-rahb/chat2gpt-ui/README.md

 If you do not provide an OpenAI API key with `OPENAI_API_KEY`, users will have to provide their own key.

 If you don't have an OpenAI API key, you can get one [here](https://platform.openai.com/account/api-keys).

+## License
+This project is open sourced under the MIT license.
+See the [LICENSE](LICENSE) file for more info.